 Waiving the placement test

 SAT or ACT scores may be used for placement in math and/or English courses.
 Students should have their official scores sent to Assessment Services at the college.
 The college's school code for the SAT is 2125 and for the ACT is 3542.
 Scores must be current within 5 years of the student starting classes.
 To waive the placement test, students must receive the following minimum scores:

 - English/Reading = SAT verbal: 500; ACT verbal: 18

 - Math = SAT math: 500; ACT math: 20

-At the follow-up appointment, you will learn how to access delaGATE, the College’s online portal.
+During the College Planning session, the student will learn how to access delaGATE, the College’s online portal.
 From delaGATE, you can access your bill for the term, information on student services and new student orientation, and your college email account.

 Payment in full is expected by the due date; this due date may be immediate if you register close to the beginning of the semester.
 The College accepts cash, check, money order, Visa, Mastercard, American Express, or Discover.
 Payment by credit card and electronic check is accepted online via delaGATE.
 Failure to make establish payment by the due date will result in the cancellation of the course.
 We cannot guarantee that, if canceled for non-payment, you can be reinstated into the same course.
 High school students are not eligible for financial aid.
 They are also not eligible for the College’s payment plan due to the significantly reduced tuition.